wo-r-professional/emulating-the-nintendo-switch/readme.md

+> [!WARNING]
+> The website to obtain the ROMS has been taken down by the government so half of this guide cannot be followed anymore.

 # About
 Since going through the effort of getting your firmware, prod.keys, and games from the Nintendo Switch™ using methods along the lines of "[RCM](https://switch.hacks.guide/user_guide/rcm/)" or "[Modchipping](https://switch.hacks.guide/user_guide/modchip/)" was extremely difficult for me to achieve, I managed to find a way that allows not only for you, the user, to **emulate the Nintendo Switch™**, but also **get just about any game from Nintendo®** (if supported by the Nintendo Switch™).